jkaflik/OpenMowerROS2/docs/omros2-firmware.md

 No need to run a dedicated node that translates serial packets to ROS messages.
 Micro-ROS takes care of that.

+This firmware supports only the recent OpenMower mainboard v0.13.x.

 ## Features

 * [x] DDS communication